orhun/personal-blog/content/zig-bits-01.md

 It's the same dangling pointer problem as in the first example.
 Both `&message` and `message[0..]` in Zig will return the same slice.

-[@zenith391](https://www.reddit.com/user/zenith391/) explained really well why this example might have worked during my tests but it still an undefined behavior:
+[@zenith391](https://www.reddit.com/user/zenith391/) explained really well why this example might have worked during my tests but it's still an undefined behavior:

 In the first example, the problem was that it was allocated on the stack and then freed.
 Now _suppose_ calling `std.log.debug` takes 8 bytes of stack space.
 But then calling `std.log.debug` causes more stack to be allocated, so it happily reuses and overwrites the bytes used for "zigbits".